Lively urban neighborhood home to the Colorado State Capitol

 Vibrant nightlife scene and plant-based restaurants

 “People here love the easy access to all kinds of restaurants, boutiques and the unique charm of Colfax Avenue,” Walker says.
 “It’s a source of never-ending entertainment, whether it be food, shopping or people watching – Colfax has a great energy.”
 In addition to the commercial area along Colfax, several local dining spots are scattered throughout Capitol Hill – one such place is the popular City O’ City, a vegetarian restaurant that offers a wide selection of plant-based menu items.
-For brunch, residents can grab a table at Jelly Café and order homemade breakfast and lunch favorites.
-When the sun sets, the nightlife scene comes alive in Capitol Hill, and locals head to venues such as Bar Nun Denver and The Black Box, a dance club open on the weekends.
+For brunch, residents can grab a table at Jelly, a cafe with scratch-made breakfast and lunch favorites.
+The nightlife scene comes alive in Capitol Hill, and locals head to venues such as Bar Nun Denver and The Black Box, a dance club open on the weekends.
 Basic groceries and household items can be found at smaller neighborhood stores, such as Capitol Market, and residents can do their weekly grocery shopping at Natural Grocers and Trader Joe’s.

 Catch some live music at Capitol Hill's Fillmore Auditorium.